 - Be equally demanding of their suppliers and be able to demonstrate compliance to all of the aforementioned requirements; and

-In addition to the above, some Spectris entities have taken additional MS&HT prevention measures, for example by including an express reference to the commitment to preventing MS&HT in their “Terms and Conditions for Purchase of Goods and/or Services”, requiring suppliers to “comply with all applicable laws relating to slavery and human trafficking including the Modern Slavery Act 2015.”
+In addition to the above, we are progressively rolling out additional MS&HT prevention measures at Spectris entities, for example by including an express reference to the commitment to preventing MS&HT in their “Terms and Conditions for Purchase of Goods and/or Services”, requiring suppliers to “comply with all applicable laws relating to slavery and human trafficking including the Modern Slavery Act 2015.”

 DUE DILIGENCE AND SUPPLY CHAIN VERIFICATION, AUDITING AND CERTIFICATION